RPG Maker 2: Features

 RPG Maker 2 was the first console RPG Maker to feature full 3D graphics.
-It was also the first one that allowed players to move in any direction by manipulating the analog stick.
-However, the graphical quality of the game suffered during movement, providing a "blur" effect.
+It was also the first one that allowed players to move in any direction by manipulating the analog stick, but the graphical quality of the game suffered during movement, providing a "blur" effect.
 The game uses super-deformed character models outside of battle, with somewhat more realistic but still stylized models in battle.

 Because RPG Maker 2 used 3D graphics instead of 2D, programs like the Anime Maker for RPG Maker were not included in RPG Maker 2.
 Instead, RPG Maker 2 uses Picture Paradise, software that allows the user to incorporate digital photos into the game.
 The PlayStation 2 USB port also allows the use of a USB keyboard, speeding up the process of writing text.

 Like other game-making programs, RPG Maker 2 gives the ability to create different events, drive cutscenes, construct boss battles, and add various effects (activities' execution is tied to pre-generated scripts, as in most programming languages).
 The game also includes a real-time system that allowed changes in time and weather, letting the creator design time-specific events.

 The musical score of RPG Maker 2 contains a small collection of samples.
 Users also have the ability to create their own music tracks if needed.

 RPG Maker 2 contains the developers' pre-created sample game called FuMa to showcase an example of a fully completed game built with the software.